 How does it work?

 Using IP (internet protocol) VoIP handsets and devices automatically connect from any location with an active Internet connection.
 Simply plug-in the phone via your standard ethernet cable and you’re away!
 Behind the scenes, the phone handset connects to the voice server or PBX.
 The system is programmed to know which handset is assigned to which user and calls are routed from the PSTN via the cloud-based phone system to the appropriate user.

 Users can also login and logout of the system, analogous to hotdesking on your PC network, allowing any user to login and receive their calls anywhere.
 Cloud-hosted systems are feature-rich and provide almost unlimited potential, such as incorporating the desk phone features in to your mobile device or software that shows comprehensive calls statistics about who is picking up your calls or how many are going unanswered.

 Being able to connect with any Internet connected device, means having your phone calls whereever you need them, making your business agile, flexible and efficient.
-But done poorly, there can be few things more irritating or costly to your business, so here are some things to look out for when selecting a system.
+However, if this is set-up badly, poor call quality can leave customers with a bad impression or even lose business.
+Therefore, here are some things to look out for when selecting a system.